 Rabbi Amy Eilberg

 Rabbi Amy Eilberg is the first woman ordained as a Conservative rabbi by the Jewish Theological Seminary of America.
 She serves as a spiritual director, peace and justice educator, and teacher of Mussar (a classical Jewish system of spiritual development).
 She recently served as the Coordinator of Jewish Engagement for Faith in Action Bay Area, a multi-faith, multi-racial social justice organization in the San Francisco Bay Area.
 Prior to that, she directed the Pardes Rodef Shalom (Pursuer of Peace) Communities Program, teaching Jewish civil discourse to rabbis, synagogues and Jewish organizations.
-Her current communal work includes leadership positions with Congregation Etz Chayim Anti-Racism Impact Team, Islamic Networks Group and Sisterhood of Salaam/Shalom.
+She currently serves as Chair of the Racial Justice Subcommittee of the Conservative Movement's Social Justice Commission and Chair of Congregation Etz Chayim's Anti-Racism Impact Team.
 Her book, From Enemy to Friend: Jewish Wisdom and the Pursuit of Peace, was published by Orbis Books in March 2014.
 She received her Doctor of Ministry degree from United Theological Seminary of the Twin Cities in 2016.

 Previously, Rabbi Eilberg helped found the Bay Area Jewish Healing Center, where she directed the Center’s Jewish Hospice Care Program, and served as Founding Co-Director of the Yedidya Center for Jewish Spiritual Direction.
 Nationally known for her work in Jewish healing, spiritual direction, and peacebuilding, she lectures and writes on issues of spiritual direction, spiritual practice, and the pursuit of peace and justice.